Introduction of San Qi:Sanchi or Radix Notoginseng.

 Property and flavor: warm, sweet, slightly bitter.

-Brief introduction: The herb Radix Notoginseng is the dried root of Panax notoginseng(Burk.)
-F.H.
-Chen, used to resolve stasis, stop bleeding, activate the blood, and check pain for treating various kinds of external and internal hemorrhage, blood stasis, and pain in cases of traumatic injuries, and angina pectoris.
+Brief introduction: The herb Radix Notoginseng is the dried root of Panax notoginseng (Burk.)
+F.H.Chen ex C.Chow., used to resolve stasis, stop bleeding, activate the blood, and check pain for treating various kinds of external and internal hemorrhage, blood stasis, and pain in cases of traumatic injuries, and angina pectoris.
 The herb is commonly known as Radix Notoginseng, Sanchi, Sān Qī.

-Botanical source: Common herbal classics defined the herb Panax notoginseng (San Qi) as the root of the Araliaceae family plant species (1).Panax notoginseng(Burk.)
-F.H.
-Chen ex C.Chow.
+Botanical source: Common herbal classics defined the herb Panax notoginseng (San Qi) as the root of the Araliaceae family plant species (1).Panax notoginseng (Burk.)
+F.H.Chen ex C.Chow.
 The herb Panax notoginseng Leaf (San Qi Ye) and Panax notoginseng Flower (San Qi Hua) are the leaves or flowers of the same species.
 It is a plant of the Panax L. genus, the Araliaceae family (ginseng family) of the Apiales order.
 This commonly used species is introduced:

-(1).Panax notoginseng(Burk.)
+(1).Panax notoginseng (Burk.)
 F.H.Chen ex C.Chow.

-Panax notoginseng.:Leaves Ecological Environment: The Panax notoginseng(Burk.)
-F.H.Chen ex C.Chow., grows under the hillside jungle.
-Geographical distribution: This species is mainly distributed in southwestern of Guangxi and southeastern of Yunnan, China, it is generally cultivated; also cultivated in other provinces Jiangxi, Hubei in recent years.
-The herb Panax notoginseng is mainly produced in counties of Yunnan provinces, counties of Guangxi province.
+shrubs of Panax notoginseng with green leaves Ecological Environment: Panax notoginseng grows in underwood on hillsides or mountain slopes, today it is mostly cultivated on the incline at the foot of a mountain, the gradual slope on earth hummock, or in a cool canopy.
+This species is mainly distributed in southwestern Guangxi and southeastern Yunnan, China, it is generally cultivated; also cultivated in other provinces Jiangxi, Hubei in recent years.
+The herb Panax notoginseng is mainly produced in the counties of Yunnan province, counties of Guangxi province.
 The Wenshan county of Yunnan province has a long history of cultivation, large output, and good quality.
-It is commonly known as "Wensan Sanqi" and "Tianqi", is a famous authentic herb.
+It is commonly known as Wenshan Sanqi and Tianqi, is a famous authentic herb.

-Panax notoginseng.:flowering plant The growing environment: The plant Panax notoginseng(Burk.)
-F.H.Chen prefers a warm and shaded wet environment, fear of cold and heat, but also afraid of more water.
-The soil is loose red soil or brown soil, slightly acidic; the average annual temperature of 16.0~19.3 °C (Celsius, or 60.8~66.74 degrees Fahrenheit) is appropriate.
-If the temperature lasts for 3 to 5 days during growth and above 30 °C (Celsius, or 86 degrees Fahrenheit), the plants are susceptible to disease.
-This herb is sugar-containing, moisture-prone mildew, insects, but dry roots can withstand storage for up to 10 years.
+flowering plants of Panax notoginseng grow in field with red fruit spike Growth characteristics: The plant Panax notoginseng (Burk.)
+F.H.Chen ex C.Chow. prefers a warm and slightly shady wet environment, fears of cold and summer heat, but is also afraid of much water, it is a shade-demanding plant of the subtropical alpine area with narrow ecological scope.
+The appropriate soil is loose red soil or brown soil, slightly acidic; the average annual temperature of 16.0~19.3 °C (Celsius, or 60.8~66.74 degrees Fahrenheit) is appropriate.
+If the temperature lasts for 3 to 5 days during growth and is above 30 °C (Celsius, or 86 degrees Fahrenheit), the plants are susceptible to disease.
+This herb is sugar-containing, and moisture-prone to mildew, and insects, but dry roots can withstand storage for up to 10 years.
 The growth of Panax notoginseng has extremely high demands on soil and climate.
 This is mainly reflected in the fact that Panax notoginseng cannot be planted continuously.
-The land planted on Panax notoginseng must be rested for at least 10 years before it can be planted again.
+The land planted on Panax notoginseng must be rested for at least 10 years before it can be planted again, and should avoid continuous cropping.

-Pharmacological actions: ①.hemostasis effect; ②.anticoagulant effect.
+flowering plants of Panax notoginseng with small white flowers grow in field Pharmacological actions: ①.hemostasis effect; ②.anticoagulant effect.

 Medicinal efficacy: Dissipate stasis, hemostasis (stanch bleeding), detumescence (reduce swelling), and analgesic (relieve pain).
 It is indicated for hemoptysis (cough up blood), hememesis (spitting blood), epistaxis (nose bleeding or bleeding from five aperture or subcutaneous tissue), hemafecia (pass blood in stool), dysentery with bloody stool, uterine bleeding, abdominal mass, postpartum bruise, lochiostasis, traumatic bleeding, carbuncle swelling and pain, chest and abdominal pain, swelling and pain due to fall and trauma, blood stasis due to fall and trauma.